NiengeDavid/celo-tenderly/README.md

     }
   }
 }

 ```

 This configuration file now includes the Tenderly integration.
-You will need to add your Tenderly project ID, username, and API key as environment variables.
+You will need to add your Tenderly project ID, username and API key as environment variables.

-4. Initialize the Tenderly CLI and link it to your project.
+4. Initialize the Tenderly CLI and link it to your project:

 ```bash
     npm install -g @tenderly/cli